MohamedHmini/iww/README.md

 # IWW-IntelliWebWrapper- [development phase]
 an AI based web-mining library for web-content-extraction using machine learning algorithms.

-some of the features can be exploited now, and they are available in the code, things such as:
+currently, the library offers many functionalities to be exploited & some interesting algos to look at:

   - DOM extractor, mapper, reducer and flattening functionality...
   - LD, Lists detector algorithm.